Roommate-App/roomy/README.md

-*Roomy*
+## Roomy

-**Roomy** is an App that brings rommmates together into a smarter househould.
-Roomy's can see wether each other our home or not, send notes to each other, and too tell each other that the house really needs toilet paper and a maybe a new succulent wouldn't be a bad idea either.'
+**Roomy** is an app that brings rommmates together into a smarter househould.
+Roomy's can see whether each other our home or not, send notes to each other, and tell each other that the house really needs toilet paper and a maybe a new succulent wouldn't be a bad idea either.

 Time spent: **X** hours spent in total